 By the end of the Foundation Stage (on finishing the Reception Year) most children will have achieved what is termed the Early Learning Goals.
 Some will have exceeded the goals and others will be working towards some or all of them.

 Monitoring each child’s progress throughout the Foundation Stage is essential to ensure they are making progress and particular difficulties in any of the areas of learning, whatever the cause, are identified and addressed.
 This monitoring, by way of observation, assessment and collecting samples of work, also assists in the teacher’s planning.
 As parents you also play an important part in identifying your child/rens progress.
-This information can be passed on to the Foundation Stage staff by filling in the ‘wow notes’ to add comments to ‘Clever Me’ books which will be explained further on in this booklet.
+This information can be passed on to the Foundation Stage staff by filling in the ‘wow notes’ to add comments to ‘Clever Me’ books.